-Chapter 7 Indoor Climbing Chapter 13 Inspiring others
+Chapter 7 Indoor climbing

+Chapter 13 Inspiring others

-- Get into the habit of using well thought-out, timed session plans and reviewing them after the session. - Consider how you might discuss motivation and target setting with your climbers to make sure you are delivering appropriate sessions. - Make sure that the climber and belayer are comfortable with the task you have given them and check for understanding of your instructions.
+- Observe other instructors planning and delivering a session and review the decisions they made along the way.
+Why did they make those decisions?
+What would you have done? - Get into the habit of using well thought-out, timed session plans and reviewing them after the session. - Consider how you might discuss motivation and target setting with your climbers to make sure you are delivering appropriate sessions.
+The participants should be encouraged to form realistic aspirations. - Explain your thinking and encourage and support climbers to be part of the decisionmaking process. - Research how the level of your duty of care varies with the age of your students and how you might adapt your practice accordingly.